HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-4-bootstrap-modal.md

 If you want to see the app in action, [check it out here]({{site.baseurl}}/turtlefacts){: target="_blank"}<!--_-->

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### As Always &#8211; Video Or Text

-You can watch this full tutorial in video form below or you can continue reading past the video for a full written version.

-{% include video-embed.html videoID="IW37XF2g7AU" %}

 [The next part can be found here.]({{site.baseurl}}/projects/5-angular-filters/)